Incredible Before-and-After Home Exteriors to Inspire Your Next Renovation

 Before: Bare and Bulky

-This home’s architectural style was charming but bland.
+This home's architectural style was charming but bland.
 Its small front porch and large bay window weren't ideal for outdoor family time.
-The large front yard didn't boast much curb appeal, either, with minimal landscaping.
+With minimal landscaping, the large front yard didn't boast much curb appeal either.

 After: Welcoming Front Porch

 The homeowners expanded the front porch, which suits the family-friendly historic neighborhood and allows for outdoor entertaining and relaxing.
 It's large enough to host a group of friends.
 Iconic Craftsman details, such as painted corbels and cased tapered porch columns, were added as architectural features.
 A new walkway and updated landscaping greet visitors with style.

 Underneath overgrown landscape and dull colors, this Cape Cod home was a stunner waiting to happen.
 Watch and see how it was transformed into an inviting facade.
 These Cape Cod home remodeling tips are ones to remember!